Image Credit: Bannafarsai_Stock/Shutterstock.com

-The Romans made many developments in concrete technology including the use of lightweight aggregates as in the roof of the Pantheon, and embedded reinforcement in the form of bronze bars, although the difference in thermal expansion between the two materials produced problems of spalling.
+The Romans made many developments in concrete technology including using lightweight aggregates as in the roof of the Pantheon, and embedded reinforcement in the form of bronze bars, although the difference in thermal expansion between the two materials produced problems of spalling.
 It is from the Roman words 'caementum' meaning a rough stone or chipping and 'concretus' meaning grown together or compounded, that we have obtained the names for these two now common materials.

-Lime and Pozzolana concretes continued to be used intermittently for nearly two millennia before the next major development occurred in 1824 when Joseph Aspdin of Leeds took out a patent for the manufacture of Portland cement, so named because of its close resemblance to Portland stone.
+Lime and Pozzolana concrete continued to be used intermittently for nearly two millennia before the next major development occurred in 1824 when Joseph Aspdin of Leeds took out a patent for the manufacture of Portland cement, named because of its close resemblance to Portland stone.
 Aspdin's cement, made from a mixture of clay and limestone, which had been crushed and fired in a kiln, was an immediate success.
-Although many developments have since been made, the basic ingredients and processes of manufacture are the same today.
+Although developments have since been made, the basic ingredients and processes of manufacture are the same today.

 In 1830, a publication entitled, "The Encyclopaedia of Cottage, Farm and Village Architecture" suggested that a lattice of iron rods could be embedded in concrete to form a roof.
-Eighteen years later, a French lawyer created a sensation by building a boat from a frame of iron rods covered by a fine concrete which he exhibited at the Paris Exhibition of 1855.
+Eighteen years later, a French lawyer built a boat from a frame of iron rods covered by a fine concrete which he exhibited at the Paris Exhibition of 1855.
 Steel reinforced concrete was now born.
-The man normally credited with its introduction as a building material is William Wilkinson of Newcastle who applied for a patent in 1854 for "improvement in the construction of fireproof dwellings, warehouses, other buildings and parts of the same".
+The man normally credited with its introduction as a building material is William Wilkinson of Newcastle who applied for a patent in 1854 for "improvement in the construction of fireproof dwellings, warehouses, other buildings, and parts of the same".

 Composition of Portland Cement